I Want To...

 - Research: Each DDP Scholar will conduct research in their chosen mentor’s lab or clinical research unit, with day-to-day guidance by an experienced research team.
 Scholars will participate fully in the scientific and intellectual life of the research team, including weekly meetings and department seminars.

-- Professional Training: Scholars will take commercial GRE or MCAT preparation courses, if needed, and participate in workshops designed to improve their speaking skills, and improve their inter-personal skills by gaining important insight into how their mind works, to better understand their own strengths and ‘blind spots’ when interacting with others.
-Scholars will improve their writing and editing skills in a biomedical writing course.
+- Professional Training: Scholars will take commercial GRE or MCAT preparation courses, if needed, and participate in workshops designed to improve their public speaking skills, and improve their inter-personal skills by gaining important insight into how their mind works, to better understand their own strengths and ‘blind spots’ when interacting with others.
+Scholars will improve their writing and editing skills in a biomedical communications course.

 - Personal Growth: Scholars will meet with the DDP Director, Dr. Deidra Crews, to identify specific areas to strengthen and create an individual development plan.